-6. What tobacco retail permit does a retailer need to have if they want to have a self-service display (the customer can retrieve the product themselves) of tobacco products, electronic cigarette products, or nicotine products?
-General tobacco retail permit which includes a general tobacco retailer bein prohibited from selling flavored CBD/wellness (this does not include a product with a taste o of ONLY tobacco, mint, or menthol; or has a flat has been approved by an order granting prem tobacco product application of the electronic product by the US FDA). vapes: r smell avor that narket Retail tobacco specialty business permit True 7.
-In Utah, nicotine concentration for a manufacturer-sealed electronic cigarette product (aka cartridge, pod, or disposable) is: • limited to 5% nicotine by weight per container, or; does not exceed 59mg/mL 10.
-All tobacco retailers shall provide a customer itemized receipt for each sale of a tobacco pro an electronic cigarette product, or a nicotine product. oduct, oroduct, unless the product has received a PMTA approval or is going through an appeals process?
-True AND all tobacco retailers are required to main itemized transaction log for each sale of a tob product, an electronic cigarette product, or a product.
-What needs to be identified on each documents? (mark all that apply) acco nicotine False The name of the tobacco product, electro cigarette product, or nicotine product nic 8.
-Fill in the blank: In Utah, nicotine concentration for a non-manufacturer-sealed electronic cigarette substance (aka bottles of e-liquid or e-juice) is Iimited tomg nicotine per container, or; The UPC code of the tobacco product, election cigarette product, or nicotine product The shelf that the product is located on wastore does not exceedmg/mL concentration of nicotine unless the product has received a PMTA approval or is going through an appeals process.
-The date and time of the sale The amount charged for each tobacco pro- 360; 24 250; 12 Nothing specific needs to be identified 400; 30 360; 25 11.
-Can retailers offer smokeless tobacco, chewin tobacco, electronic cigarette products, cigaret other tobacco products to customers free of c their business to the general public? tes, or 9.
+0. if they want to have a self-service display (the customer can retrieve the product themselves) of tobacco products, electronic cigarette products, or nicotine products?
+General tobacco retail permit Retail tobacco specialty business permit 10. itemized receipt for each sale of a tobacco product, an electronic cigarette product, or a nicotine product, AND all tobacco retailers are required to maintain an itemized transaction log for each sale of a tobacco product, an electronic cigarette product, or a nicotine product.
+What needs to be identified on each of these documents? (mark all that apply) 7.
+In Utah, nicotine concentration for an electronic cigarette product(s) cannot exceed: The name of the tobacco product, electronic cigarette product, or nicotine product The UPC code of the tobacco product, electronic 4% nicotine by weight per container, or; a nicotine concentration of 40 milligrams per milliliter?
+True cigarette product, or nicotine product The shelf that the product is located on within the store The date and time of the sale 8.
+An electronic cigarette in Utah can only be sold at a retail location if the product meets the definition of a 'Premarket authorized or pending electronic cigarette The amount charged for each tobacco product, electronic cigarette product, or nicotine product Nothing specific needs to be identified product', and appears on the electronic cigarette registry?
+True False 11.
+Can retailers offer smokeless tobacco, chewing tobacco, electronic cigarette products, cigarettes, or other tobacco products to customers free of charge at their business to the general public?
+Yes 9.
 Industrial hemp (CBD) products and wellness products that are intended to be vaped by the consumer are included in the definition of an electronic cigarette product and an electronic cigarette substance.
-These types of products need to comply with the applicable Yes No tobacco-related Utah laws and administrative rules,
+These types of products need to comply with the applicable tobacco-related Utah laws and administrative rules, which includes retailers being prohibited from selling flavored CBD/wellness vapes: (this does not include a product with a taste or smell of ONLY tobacco, or menthol).
+True False 12.
+In what way(s) can a tobacco product, an electronic cigarette product, or a nicotine product be sold in Utah to a customer who is not a tobacco license holder? (mark all that apply) Mail Online Telephone In person